Sven Hassel: Documentary evidence

+Danish investigations

 On 10 October 1963 journalist George Kringelbach revealed in his radio programme Natredaktionen on P3 that Sven Hazel was a pen name for the convicted traitor Børge Willy Redsted Pedersen.
 Further, Kringelbach claimed that while Pedersen might have been in Germany during the war, it was not in a penal battalion.
 Rather, during the war he had been working for a German intelligence agency which collaborated with HIPO.
 Hassel's publisher Grafisk Forlag subsequently offered all book dealers a refund for his most recent book and ceased collaboration with him.
 Pedersen therefore formed his own publishing company Bellum (War), which published the remainder of his books.

 The controversial Danish writer Erik Haaest disputed Hassel's claims for many years.
 According to Haaest, the author never served on the Eastern front but spent the majority of World War II in occupied Denmark and his knowledge of warfare comes second-hand from Danish Waffen-SS veterans whom he met after the end of the war.
 Haaest claims that during the war period, Hassel was in fact a member of the HIPO Corps or Hilfspolizei, an auxiliary Danish police force created by the Gestapo, consisting of collaborators.
 Haaest also alleges that Hassel's first novel was ghostwritten and that, when it became a success, he employed his wife to write the rest of his books.

 In 1976 Hassel threatened Haaest with a lawsuit for defamation in reaction to Haasts' publication of the book Hazel.
 En Hitler-agents fantastiske historie (Hazel.
 A Hitler agent's fantastic story).
 A review of Haaest's book quotes Hassel's own statements and writes that his sentence of 10 years prison for treason was given primarily because he was an informant for the German occupation force in Denmark and argues that he could not both have been an informant in Copenhagen and been fighting deep inside Soviet territory.